Frequently Asked Questions

 Will my mentor get me a job/internship?

 Absolutely not!
-Mentors understand they are not responsible for offering you a job or internship.
+Mentors are not responsible for offering you a job or internship.
 The purpose of this program is to receive additional support and guidance, which could, but not always, lead to tips about jobs/internships.

 Where can I get more information?